Elder abuse includes physical abuse, emotional abuse, sexual abuse, neglect, and financial exploitation of an older adult.

 What Should I do if I Suspect Elder Abuse?

-Report your concerns.
+Report your concerns by calling Adult Protective Services at 1-800-564-1612 or click here to make a report online.
 Remember: Most cases of elder abuse go undetected.
 Don't assume that someone has already reported a suspicious situation.

 What Can I Do to Protect Myself, My Friends, and My Neighbors?

 Plan!
 Talk with family members, friends, and professionals who you trust, and plan for your future.